-The spiritual affairs, government and discipline of the church shall be vested in the board of elders.
-All pastors, officers, boards, committees and staff shall be responsible to this board of elders.
-The board of elders shall be composed of a minimum of three elders (plus the pastor-teacher) when possible.
+The leadership of the church shall be vested in the board of elders.
+All officers, boards, committees and staff shall be responsible to this board of elders.

 Section 2 (Appointment and Term of Office)

 Duly qualified men shall be nominated by the board of elders to the board of elders.
 These nominations shall be confirmed by a two-thirds (2/3) majority of the active members present who choose to vote at a duly called business meeting.
 Upon confirmation by the congregation, the board of elders, at their discretion, may appoint the nominee to the office of elder.
 Confirmed appointments shall be for a three-year term of office, renewable upon request of the elder and upon consensus of the remaining elders and confirmed by the members in the manner stated above.
 With the exception of the Pastor-teacher and all Associate Pastors, who are perpetual members of the Board of Elders, no elder shall serve more than six consecutive years without at least one-year intervening.